All Episodes

 It should shock the conscience.

-Uh this should not happen in this country, but it did.
+This should not happen in this country, but it did.

-Oh, we've been telling you.
+All we've been telling you, listen.

 At each level of my chain of command, leadership cautioned that despite my exemplary work performance, whistleblowing placed my otherwise bright future with the FBI at risk.

-Special agents, take an oath to protect the U.S. Constitution.
+Special agents take an oath to protect the U.S. Constitution.

 The dangers of federal law enforcement overreach were hammered home to me when I was required to attend trainings at the Holocaust Memorial Museum and MLK Memorial.